The most famous night markets in Vietnam

 Hanoi Old Quarter night market spreads from Hang Dao street to Dong Xuan Market; this creates the walking street where all kinds of vehicles are not permitted.

 There are various kinds of products in the Hanoi night market.
 People on a Hanoi food tour can find clothes, sweets, salted dry fruit (o mai), decorations, toys, stationeries, sundry goods on the streets: Hang Ngang, Hang Duong, Luong Van Can, Hang Ma, Ngo Gach, and Hang Ca, while goods and facilities are mostly sold from Dong Xuan Market to Hang Giay Street.

 Hanoi Old Quarter night market

 It’s also a good idea coming to the night market to enjoy food.
-There is a plenty of food here.
+There is plenty of food here.
 People can find bloating fern-shaped cake (banh beo), bacon, grilled (nem chua), grilled sausages, Hai Phong bread, etc … at two sides of the market.
 At the end of the market street, there are more kinds of tasty dishes such as hot pot, grilled food, steamed glutinous rice (xoi).

-Eating and drinking on the street is very popular in Vietnam, and night markets offer a great window into the life of the city.
+Eating and drinking on the street are very popular in Vietnam, and night markets offer a great window into the life of the city.
 If you have a chance we highly recommend joining the crowds to eat on the street for an atmosphere and experience that can't be matched by a hotel restaurant.
 Let's find and book group tours Vietnam or Vietnam package tours to enjoy the interesting nightlife.